apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/TimelineServiceV2.md

 Service.
 For example, an application master or code in the container can write to the Timeline Service, while an off-cluster MapReduce job submitter cannot.

-After creating the timeline client, user also needs to set the timeline collector address for the application.
-If `AMRMClient` is used then by registering the timeline client by calling `AMRMClient#registerTimelineClient` is sufficient.
+After creating the timeline v2 client, user also needs to set the timeline collector address for the application.
+If `AMRMClient` is used then by registering the timeline client by calling `AMRMClient#registerTimelineV2Client` is sufficient.

-    amRMClient.registerTimelineClient(timelineClient);
+    amRMClient.registerTimelineV2Client(timelineClient);

 Else address needs to be retrieved from the AM allocate response and need to be set in timeline client explicitly.